How to access your retiree programs

-Retirees with 25 years of service, or emeritus professors are offered two tickets to all athletic contests except Men’s Ice Hockey and post-season contests.
+Emeritus professors or retirees with 25 years of service are offered two tickets to all athletic contests except Men’s Ice Hockey and post-season contests.
 All other retirees with 10-24 years of service continue to be eligible for the same privileges they enjoyed while employed.
 Visit the Cornell Big Red website for schedules and more information.

 Retirees can enjoy discounted memberships or use of athletic facilities, including: